Introduction to Multi-Axis Testing

 Figure 3.
 A three-axis shaker system with a table.

 Component or sub-system testing is the primary use of the three-axis configuration.
-It is accomplished by performing a random vibration test along each axis using identical or individualized test profiles.
+It is accomplished by performing a random vibration test along each axis using identical or individual test profiles.

-The three-axis configuration creates a more realistic test compared to traditional single-axis testing.
-As mentioned previously, a vehicle experiences vibration from many directions simultaneously; the three-axis configuration accommodates the three linear directions of motion.
+The three-axis configuration can create a more realistic test compared to traditional single-axis testing.
+A vehicle experiences vibration from several directions simultaneously, and the three-axis configuration accommodates the three linear directions of motion.

-However, it does not accommodate the three rotational directions of motion: roll, pitch, and yaw.
-A six degrees of freedom (6-DOF) system handles all six: X, Y, Z, roll, pitch, and yaw.
+However, three-axis testing does not accommodate the three rotational directions of motion: roll, pitch, and yaw.
+A six degrees-of-freedom (6-DOF) system handles all six: x, y, z, roll, pitch, and yaw.
 There are numerous ways to configure a 6-DOF system.

-It should be noted that HALT/HASS chambers are sometimes labeled as 6-DOF systems because they can apply vibration simultaneously in the three linear and rotational axes.
-However, these systems differ from the multi-axis testing discussed in this course.
+HALT/HASS chambers are sometimes labeled as 6-DOF systems because they can apply vibration simultaneously in the three linear and rotational axes.
+However, these systems differ from the multi-shaker testing discussed in this course.

 Conclusion

-The advantages of multi-axis testing are clear.
-Multi-axis vibration testing brings products to fatigue failure faster and is more realistic than sequential, single-axis testing.
-The remainder of this course will discuss those key differences and then move into the considerations and system configurations of multi-axis testing.
+The potential advantages of multi-axis testing are clear.
+Multi-axis vibration testing can bring products to fatigue failure faster and, in some instances, is more realistic than sequential, single-axis testing.
+The remainder of this course will discuss these key differences and move into the considerations and system configurations of multi-axis testing.